spraakbanken/korp-frontend-sb/test/testcases.md

 - Click the first result in wordpicture, "med" with 200 occurences
 - A KWIC should open up
 - Go to page 6 using the "Go to page" input box
-- **First hit on this page should be the last hit from "Bonniersromaner II"**
+- **First hit on this page should be the two last hits from "Bonniersromaner II"**

 ### Statistics